yyyyannisz/Interactive-Lab-Hub/Lab 5/README.md

 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

-If someone else were to use this system, I imagine it would feel like a subtle, ambient interaction — a low-effort way to mark the start of a work session.
-They would walk up to their desk and be greeted by a simple welcome message, offering a gentle psychological cue to begin focusing.
-However, they may not immediately be aware of the uncertainties built into the system.
-Because the interface is minimal and doesn’t display detection confidence or reasoning, users might assume it's more accurate than it actually is.
+If someone else were to use this system, it would feel like a quiet, ambient interaction rather than a tool that demands attention.
+When they walk up to the desk, the system notices their presence and displays a friendly welcome message, offering a small psychological nudge to begin working.
+Because the interface is intentionally simple and does not show confidence levels or internal reasoning, most users would not be explicitly aware of the system’s uncertainties.
+They are likely to assume the device is confident in its decisions even though the underlying model is making best-guess classifications frame by frame.

-Fortunately, the consequences of a misclassification in this context are fairly minor.
-A false negative (not detecting a human) might mean the welcome screen doesn’t appear right away, which is not disruptive.
-A false positive (detecting a human when there is none) might result in an occasional premature “Welcome!” message, which could feel odd but not harmful.
-In both cases, the stakes are low because the system serves more as an ambient motivator than a security or productivity enforcement tool.
+The impact of a misclassification in this context is minimal.
+A false negative—failing to detect someone who is actually there—would simply delay the welcome message, which is not disruptive.
+A false positive—triggering a welcome message when no one is present—might feel slightly amusing or unexpected, but it poses no real problem since the system is not enforcing productivity or making high-stakes decisions.
+The overall experience remains low-pressure and forgiving.

-There are several interaction-level adjustments that could help users better understand the system’s behavior without adding complexity.
-For example, a brief delay or debounce before showing the welcome message could reduce flicker and implicitly communicate that the system is validating what it sees.
-Another option would be to incorporate subtle visual states—such as a softer color tone or dimmer message—when the model’s confidence is lower.
-These cues would not expose numerical confidence scores but would help the user intuitively understand why the system sometimes reacts differently.
-Because the system is meant to feel gentle and ambient, any uncertainty cues should be minimal and non-intrusive.
-These adjustments could help shape a clearer mental model of how the device works, making interactions feel smoother and more coherent.
+If needed, there are interaction-level refinements that could make the system feel more transparent or consistent.
+For example, introducing a brief moment of visual settling before switching screens, or using a softer intermediate “checking…” state, could help communicate that the system is processing the scene rather than reacting instantly to every frame.
+These adjustments are optional, but they could make the device’s behavior feel smoother and help users form a clearer mental model of what the system is doing.

-Testing highlighted several data-related opportunities for improving the model.
-Adding more “Not Human” examples—especially ambiguous objects like hoodies or printed faces—could reduce false positives.
-Collecting more samples in dim lighting could also help address nighttime performance issues, which currently cause most false negatives.
+Testing the prototype also revealed opportunities to improve the sense-making algorithm itself.
+Adding more diverse “Not Human” examples—especially objects that previously caused false positives, such as hoodies or posters—would help the model better distinguish human presence from background clutter.
+Capturing additional training images in dim or uneven lighting would also improve performance at night, when most of the model’s false negatives occurred.

-Beyond dataset refinements, additional sensing modalities could be explored if higher reliability were needed.
-For instance, integrating a passive infrared (PIR) sensor or a simple proximity detector could provide cross-validation for presence detection.
-While such additions are not necessary for this motivational context, they illustrate how multi-sensor fusion could increase robustness if the system were ever used in a more dynamic or shared environment.
+If future versions required more reliability, the system could also incorporate an additional sensor, such as a passive infrared (PIR) motion detector or simple proximity sensor, to provide a second source of evidence.
+While this is not necessary for a motivational desk companion, multi-sensor fusion could be helpful if the system were used in more dynamic environments or shared spaces.

 ### Part D
 ### Characterize your own Observant system